 The online program helps students meet industry expectations, stay competitive in the job market and increase earning potential.

-Tinatra, who works as an L.P.N. at the Veterans Affairs Medical Center in Fayetteville, said the eight-week U of A course is fast-paced and impressive instructors.
+Tinatra, who works as an L.P.N. at the Veterans Affairs Medical Center in Fayetteville, said the eight-week U of A course is fast-paced and has impressive instructors.
 She does homework with her 8-year-old daughter, Promisee, every day after school.

 “That way we can work on homework together,” she said.
 “I also have set study times from 9 to 11 p.m. during the week and on Sundays, after church, grocery shopping and aerobics.”